 Then keep reading.

 Let’s run through a hypothetical.
-Say you purchase a toaster online from Target for $20.
-The next week, Target drops the price to $15.
+Say you purchase a toaster online for $20.
+The next week, the price drops to $15.

 The only problem?
 None of us have time to check whether prices have dropped on our purchases.

 It scans your email archives for receipts.
 If it discovers you’ve purchased something from one of its more than 25 monitored retailers, it tracks the item’s price.